AmnezziaCS/ChocoBot/readme.md

 > You will then have to create a discord bot application, setup a mongoDB server and copy all the needed infos in a .env file.
 You can copy the example.env file content and replace the void with your values.

 ### Create your token.json file in osuApi :
-> Copy the tokenExample.json file and rename it to token.json
+> Copy the tokenExample.json file and rename it to token.json.

 ### Run the bot :
 > You can now execute the command `node .` in the directory which should launch the bot.
 If you encounter a problem, you can try to contact me on discord : Amnezzia#3632
 ## 🖱️ Available commands :

+Commands are usable both textually and using slash.

 #### Base :